-In one word, no, Kindle Countdown Deals don’t work.
+In a word, no, Kindle Countdown Deals don’t work.

 But for the sake of this experiment, I enrolled two of my Kindle books in Amazon KDP Select for the 90 days enrollment period.

 Because I believe it is important to separate a self-published author’s hard promotional work from what Amazon alludes to do for self-published authors.

 So what did I get for granting exclusivity and my promotional price for a Countdown Deal?

 Only thirteen counties have access to Kindle Countdown Deals.